 How To Make A Map Christmas Ornament

-1. First, decide on what map you are going to use.
-You might want to use a map of a favourite holiday desitination, or where you live or where you met your partner.
-If you can’t decide you can always make more than one map ornament.2.
-Measure the circumference and height of the cotton reel spool.
-Cut out a strip of the map using these measurements.
-Wrap the map around the center of the spool and glue it in place.
+Step 1: First, decide on what map you will use.
+You might want to use a map of a favourite holiday destination, where you live or where you met your partner.
+If you can’t decide, you can always make more than one map ornament.

-3. Next, raid your sewing stash for some old buttons in Christmas colours of green or red.
+Step 3: Next, raid your sewing stash for some old buttons in Christmas colours of green or red.

-As these map Christmas ornaments are made from old sewing notions they would also make a fun gift for a seamstress.
+As these map Christmas ornaments are made from old sewing notions, they would also make a fun gift for a seamstress.

 Cotton reels and buttons remind me of Christmas.
 My grandmother used to keep her buttons and cotton reels in a large Christmas Quality Street tin.
 Oh, the disappointment of opening the tin expecting a toffee only to find sewing stuff!